 This broad definition could potentially include a wide range of artistic works depicting young people.
 The courts will assess whether it constitutes child pornography by reference to its understanding of a reasonable adult's response – which may or may not be the same as to the views of the artistic community, art connoisseurs and the child's family.

-Offences relating to material deemed to be child pornography include distribution, publication, displaying or exhibiting and possession or copying of material deemed to be child pornography.16 The penalties for being found guilty of these offences can range from fines to imprisonment for up to 7 years.
-It is a defence if a person accused of committing an offence contain in Part 7 of the Classification Act can demonstrate that the article is of recognised literary, artistic or scientific merit and the court is satisfied that publication of the article is for the public good.17
+Offences relating to material deemed to be child pornography include distribution, publication, displaying or exhibiting and possession or copying of material deemed to be child pornography.
+The penalties for being found guilty of these offences can range from fines to imprisonment for up to 7 years.
+It is a defence if a person accused of committing an offence contain in Part 2 of the Child Pornography and Exploitation Material and Classification Legislation Amendment Act 2010 (WA) can demonstrate that the article is of recognised literary, artistic or scientific merit and the court is satisfied that publication of the article is for the public good.

-There are a number of offences created by this Act that relate to "indecent or obscene articles".
+There are a number of offences created by the Classification Act that relate to "indecent or obscene articles".
 The Classification Act does not specifically define what it means by "indecent or obscene"; however, the following articles are excluded:

 These offences may be of concern to artists who create artworks that cannot be classified under the Act.
-At present there is no way to obtain classification for a sound recording so that recording artists would not be able to have their work classified and made exempt from prosecution for these offences.
-For the purposes of the Act a sound recording is deemed to have been published when it is supplied to any person or when it is played within the hearing of any person.20
+A sound recording is taken to be indecent or obscene if the words or sounds capable of being reproduced from the sound recording are indecent or obscene.
+For the purposes of the Act a sound recording is deemed to have been published when it is supplied to any person or when it is played within the hearing of any person.

 The Classification Act also creates significant offences relating to the use of computer services in dealing with "objectionable material".
-Objectionable material can include a range of material such as films classified with a restricted classification, child pornography or other material that describes or depicts content that would be likely to cause offence to a reasonable adult.21
+Objectionable material can include a range of material such as films classified with a restricted classification or other material that describes or depicts content that would be likely to cause offence to a reasonable adult.

 While there is no general right to privacy in Australia, there are laws which affect the recording or photography of children.
 In Western Australia, these apply to the surveillance or stalking of another person.
 In addition, various bylaws made by councils may affect the photography or filming of people in public places managed by the council such as parks or the beach.